Zed-CSP/noteTaker-Express/README.md

 ---
 ## Questions
-For any issues please Open an Issue at "["repo"](https://github.com/sarah-jensen/note-taker)"
+For any Questions or issues please Open an Issue in my Repo: [noteTaker-Express](https://github.com/Zed-CSP/noteTaker-Express)

 ---